 Indigenous studies is a relatively new field of academic pursuit.
 It is our view that the PhD program proposed by the Faculty of Native Studies at the University of Alberta will enhance the quality of information available to governments, businesses, individuals, and non-governmental organizations such as CAP.
 We, and our colleagues from other sectors, rely on the conduct of research and the development of analyses pertaining to Indigenous people and peoples in order to inform our own policies, programs and positions with sound evidence and innovative ideas.
-Graduate studies at the PhD level and graduates from such programs add to the quality and quantity of such evidence and ideas, contributing to a higher level of dialogue concerning Indigenous peoples and their rights and interests.
+Graduate studies at the PhD level and graduates from such programs add to the quality and quantity of such evidence and interests.